Without Love (film)

 Without Love is a 1945 romantic comedy film directed by Harold S. Bucquet and starring Spencer Tracy, Katharine Hepburn, and Lucille Ball.
 Based on a 1942 play by Philip Barry, the film's screenplay was written by Donald Ogden Stewart.

 Plot

-Lonely widow Jamie Rowan (Katharine Hepburn) helps the war effort by marrying a military research scientist, Patrick Jamieson (Spencer Tracy), who has set up his lab in her house in Washington, D.C.
+Lonely widow Jamie Rowan helps the war effort by marrying a military research scientist, Patrick Jamieson, who has set up his lab in her house in Washington, D.C.
 Patrick has had all the worst of love, and Jamie all the best.
 They both believe a marriage could be a success without love, as it reduces the chances of jealousy and bickering and all the other marital disadvantages.
 But as the film progresses, the inevitable happens as they begin to fall in love with each other.